-Alternatively, consider Membership Reward points earned with cards such as The Platinum Card from American Express, The Gold Card and The Business Platinum and Business Gold Card from American Express OPEN will transfer to Air Canada/Aeroplan, ANA, and Singapore at 1:1 ratio.
+Alternatively, consider Membership Reward points earned with cards such as The Platinum Card® from American Express, American Express® Gold Card and The Business Platinum Card® from American Express and American Express® Business Gold Card will transfer to Air Canada/Aeroplan, ANA, and Singapore at 1:1 ratio.

 Parting Advice For Star Alliance Awards